emma-lewis/Retail_Data/README.md

 What it shows:

-* **Average Quote Variance:** For each SKU, this bar chart depicts the percentage difference between each vendor’s quoted price and the modeled should‑cost.
-It highlights where vendor quotes exceed or fall below cost estimates—allowing the user to prioritize negotiation or alternative sourcing for maximum savings.
+* **Average Quote Variance:** Bar chart displaying the percentage difference between each vendor’s quoted price and the modeled should‑cost for every SKU.
+Highlights where vendor quotes exceed or fall below cost estimates—allowing the user to prioritize negotiation or alternative sourcing for maximum savings.

-* **Cost Driver Waterfall:** This waterfall chart breaks down a selected SKU’s total cost into component steps—starting from the base should‑cost and then adding material, labor, packaging, and overhead.
-It clarifies which cost elements drive expenses, guiding targeted cost‑reduction efforts.
+* **Cost Driver Waterfall:** Waterfall chart breaking down a selected SKU’s total cost into component steps—starting from the base should‑cost and then adding material, labor, packaging, and overhead.
+It exposes the largest cost driving components, guiding targeted cost‑reduction efforts.

-* **Pareto Over‑Cost Impact:** A Pareto chart of the top 10 SKUs ranked by their total dollar over‑cost (vendor quote minus should‑cost), with a cumulative line illustrating each SKU’s share of excess spend.
-This view applies the 80/20 principle to pinpoint the few SKUs that account for the majority of cost overruns.
+* **Pareto Over‑Cost Impact:** Pareto chart of the top 10 SKUs ranked by their total dollar over‑cost (vendor quote minus should‑cost), with a cumulative line illustrating each SKU’s share of excess spend.
+Applies the 80/20 principle to pinpoint the few SKUs responsible for the majority of excess spend.

 `MyTableauDashboard.twbx` – packaged Tableau workbook